Do you find yourself hiding your alcohol consumption from others? Have you ever lied about how much alcohol you have been drinking?

 What is secret drinking?

-Secret, or hidden drinking, is common among alcoholics because they have an increased tolerance to alcohol.
+Secret, or hidden drinking, is shared among alcoholics because they have an increased tolerance to alcohol.
 People who drink secretly will consume alcohol intentionally before an event.

 By hiding their extra alcohol consumption from loved ones, friends and work colleagues, it looks like they are drinking the same amount as everyone else at the event itself.